paulodiovani/slides-docker-for-lazy-people/content.md

 A programmer, as said on reddit, had 6 years doing nothing after automatic some test tasks.

+THIS TALK IS FOR LAZY PEOPLE WHO PREFER TO
+AUTOMATE ITS'S TASKS.

 Image: Roy Batty, from Blade Runner movie (1982)

 ====